PrabhuKiran8790/prabhukirankonda-portfolio/about/about.md

 ## About Me 👨‍💻

 Hello <span class="wave">👋</span>
-I'm `Rituraj`, a passionate technology enthusiast eager to share and document the knowledge I've accumulated.
-Recently delving into blogging, I aim to distill complex concepts into simple, modular, and reusable code.
+I'm **Rituraj**, a tech enthusiast eager to share and document the knowledge I've accumulated.
+Recently delving into blogging.

 Fascinated by vision of AGIs and their potential, to revolutionize various fields, I'm keen on exploring their development and implications.